Nambudripad's Allergy Elimination Techniques: Theory

 NAET uses the term word allergy differently from medicine.
 Nambudripad claims that the central nervous system and associated sensory systems have the ability to detect the "electromagnetic signatures" of all molecules, with the central nervous system either reacting or not reacting to a particular substance.
 Reaction to a neutral substance is called a sensitivity.
 In medical science, the reaction may be so extreme as to be called an allergy.
 In NAET such reaction is said to manifest itself as an energy disturbance or blockage in the flow of life force qi along meridians.
-In stark contrast to the conventional western understanding of allergies, Nambudripad characterizes an allergy as a condition caused by these "repulsive electromagnetic fields between an individual and the object (allergen)".
+In stark contrast to the modern scientific understanding of allergies, Nambudripad characterizes an allergy as a condition caused by these "repulsive electromagnetic fields between an individual and the object (allergen)".
 Allergens may be any of a wide variety of substances, as well as more abstract notions such as emotions and colors.
 The cumulative effects of these energy disturbances are said to give rise to a variety of health disorders, with Nambudripad suggesting that "95 percent of human ailments arise from some sort of allergy".
 The theory of NAET proposes that these allergies can be eliminated by addressing the energy blockages through the use of acupuncture or acupressure.
-Some of these ideas and concepts are adopted from Chinese medicine, which follows a different paradigm from that of western medicine.
+Some of these ideas and concepts are adopted from ancient Chinese medicine, which follows a different paradigm from that of modern medicine.